 First, many of the bad things things about living in France that I mention below could apply to moves elsewhere, even within your own country and aren’t specific to just moving to France.
 Depending on what you’re looking for and your personality, not everything below falls into the category of bad things about living in France.
 A lot depends on you and your personal experience.

 Also, if you’re looking for what NOT to pack when you move to France, read this.

 OK, so don’t move to France if….

-Imagine a foreigner moving to the US and not speaking much English.
+Imagine a foreigner moving to the U.S. and not speaking much English.
 It can be done in some areas, depending on what language they speak, but overall it would be very hard to have a fulfilling life in the United States without speaking decent English.
-At the very least, it would definitely limit you.
+At the very least, a language barrier would definitely limit you.
 Same thing in France.

 If you have no intention of learning French, reconsider a long-term move.
 It is one of the biggest reasons not to live in France.

 2. You’re not a socialist and think of it as a dirty word, or anything a country does that leans in that direction.
 I’m kidding.
 Kind of.
 What I mean is if you’re into the belief of each man for himself and don’t believe in social programs, universal healthcare and a hefty chunk of your pay going to social charges and high taxes and this kind of thing really gets under your skin, maybe rethink that move to France.

 I see this a lot where people move to France because they are in love with the idea of France but are really put off by the way of life here when it comes to paying into the system for the greater good of all.
 France is a social democracy and if that’s going to be incompatible with your values, consider yourself warned.